Murmur (album): Release historyMurmur was bundled together with Chronic Town and Reckoning in the United Kingdom as The Originals in 1993.

 On November 25, 2008, I.R.S.
 Records, A&M, and Universal Music released a 25th anniversary edition two-disc reissue of Murmur.
-Disc one features the standard 12-track album, digitally remastered, and disc two contains a previously unreleased live concert the band played at Larry's Hideaway, Toronto, Canada, on July 9, 1983.
-This set was recorded by Blair Packham, who'd later find fame as lead singer of The Jitters.
+Disc one features the standard 12-track album, digitally remastered, and disc two contains a previously unreleased live concert the band played at Larry's Hideaway in Toronto on July 9, 1983.
+This set was recorded by Blair Packham of the Jitters.

-In addition to Murmur songs, the set includes tunes from the Chronic Town EP, a Velvet Underground cover, and early versions of songs from Reckoning and Lifes Rich Pageant.
-The release also includes a fold-out poster insert, featuring exclusive essays by producers Don Dixon and Mitch Easter, as well as former I.R.S. executives Jay Boberg, Sig Sigworth, and art designer Carl Grasso.
+In addition to Murmur songs, the set includes tracks from Chronic Town, a Velvet Underground cover, and early versions of songs from Reckoning and Lifes Rich Pageant.
+The release also includes a fold-out poster insert, featuring exclusive essays by Don Dixon and Mitch Easter, as well as former I.R.S. executives Jay Boberg, Sig Sigworth, and art designer Carl Grasso.